sthiede/Comparative_Genomics/day1_morning/README.md

 ## Contamination Screening using [FastQ Screen](http://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/)

 When running a sequencing pipeline, it is very important to make sure that your data matches appropriate quality threshold and are free from any contaminants.
-This step will help you make correct interpretations in downstream analysis and will also let you know if you are required to redo the experiment/library preparation or resequencing.
+This step will help you make correct interpretations in downstream analysis and will also let you know if you are required to redo the experiment/library preparation or resequencing or remove contaminant sequences.

 For this purpose, we will employ fastq screen to screen one of our sample against a range of reference genome databases.

+In the previous section, did you notice the sample fastq_screen.fastq.gz had only 28 % unique reads?
+What sequences does it contain?

-We will screen the sample fastq_screen.fastq.gz in this directory against Human, Mouse and Ecoli genome and try to determine what percentage of reads are contaminant, i.e Human and mouse sequences.
+To answer this, We will screen it against Human, Mouse and Ecoli genome and try to determine what percentage of reads are contaminant such as host DNA, i.e Human and mouse.

 We have already created the human, mouse and ecoli reference databases inside fastq_screen tool directory which you can take a look by running: